KCErb/lucky-hasura-docker/README.md

 I think now is the right time to get our feet wet in Hasura land a little bit.
 We want to be able to hit a Lucky endpoint with an email and password and get an account, and then hit it again to get a JWT token that we can pass to Hasura to get our own email address back to us but not someone else's.
 This will involve editing some Lucky files and doing a little setting up on the Hasura side and is a nice introduction to the core reason this is being done: to separate our Business logic (DB management, authentication, nightly biller etc.) from our presentation (GraphQL).

 Now let's seed the database with two users.
 An admin user and a regular user.
-Just add these lines to the `call` method in `tasks/create_required_seeds`.
+Just add these lines to the `call` method in `tasks/create_required_seeds` if you want them available in production (like I do for the demo) or to `tasks/create_sample_seeds` if you want them only in development.

 ```crystal
 %w{admin buzz}.each do |name|